State Law Background

-In 2015, South Carolina had the 10th highest number of gun deaths per capita among the states.
+In 2016, South Carolina had the 10th highest number of gun deaths per capita among the states.
 In addition, South Carolina is a significant source of guns used in crimes in other states.
-Based on data published by Mayors Against Illegal Guns, South Carolina supplied the sixth highest number of crime guns to other states per capita in 2009, and exports far more crime guns than it imports.
+Based on firearms tracing data from the Bureau of Alcohol, Tobacco, Firearms, and Explosives, South Carolina supplied the sixth highest number of crime guns to other states per capita in 2016, and exports far more crime guns than it imports.

 South Carolina Firearms Laws

 For details about specific firearms laws in South Carolina, choose a topic below, or see all of the firearms laws in this state.